SearchBlox-Software-Inc/SB_core_plugin/README.md

 #**Steps to Upload Plugins in SearchBlox:**

+- Run the build script at the plugin path using the command "npm run build".
+This generates a folder called "dist".
 - To upload a custom plugin through UI, it should be in zip file format.
-Rename the zip file for the plugin (whatever the custom plugin name you prefer.
+Compress the "dist" folder generated from by the build command to zip format and rename it (to whatever custom plugin name you prefer.
 Eg: customui.zip).
 - Start SearchBlox service.
 To install and start SearchBlox refer the following link: https://developer.searchblox.com/docs/installing-searchblox-on-windows
 - Once SearchBlox is started, From Admin Console, Go to Dashboard > Collections > Search Settings Tab and click on the Upload Search Template button.